90 moments from the '90s

 Kerrigan's knee clubbed – Before the 1994 Lillehammer Winter Olympics, figure skater Nancy Kerrigan, right, was injured by a man connected to her rival, fellow US figure skater Tonya Harding, left, sparking one of the biggest scandals in sports history.
 This made for some awkward practice sessions at the Olympics, like the one shown here in Lillehammer on February 17, 1994.
 Kerrigan won a silver medal at the Olympics, while Harding placed eighth and was later banned for life from the sport.

-Jackie Onassis dies – Jacqueline Kennedy Onassis, shown on April 4,1994, in New York's Central Park with her companion, Maurice Tempelsman, was known for her style, her love of the arts, and the low profile she kept in the wake of the assassination of her first husband, President John F. Kennedy.
+Jackie Onassis dies – Jacqueline Kennedy Onassis is seen on April 4, 1994, in New York's Central Park with her companion, Maurice Tempelsman.
+The former first lady was known for her style, her love of the arts, and the low profile she kept in the wake of the assassination of her first husband, President John F. Kennedy.
 Just over a month after this photo was taken, the beloved former first lady died of cancer at age 64.

 Night falls ... during the day – On May 10, 1994, New Yorkers and Lady Liberty were treated to an annular solar eclipse, where the moon appears to block out the sun, apart from a "ring of fire" around the edges of the moon.
 To get this shot, the photographer held a welder's glass over the lens to protect against the intense light of the sun.